The Essential Vaccines Your Cat Absolutely Needs

 Cats shed viruses through their oral or nasal secretions, either during their primary infection or when the virus reactivates.

 After the initial acute infection, the virus enters latency.
-In some circumstances, the dormant virus may reactivate and resume its active infective phase that causes the symptoms and the shedding of viruses in the environment.
+In some circumstances, the dormant virus may reactivate and resume its active, infective phase that causes the symptoms and the shedding of new viruses in the environment.

-This happens when the cat is stressed (a change of housing or in its diet, a journey), when it is lactating or when it receives a treatment with glucocorticoids.
+This happens when the cat is stressed (a change of housing or in its diet, a journey...), when a queen is lactating or pregnant or when a cat receives a treatment with glucocorticoids.

 Thus, infected cats are never really cured.
-At any time, they may enter in an acute infective phase.
+At any time, they may return to an acute infective phase.

 Disease development and symptoms

 The feline herpesvirus replicates in the mucosae of the oral and nasal cavities, of the upper part of the pharynx and of the eye conjunctiva.

 It may then colonize the bronchi and the bronchioles in the lungs.